-Figure 6 Illustration of beam and pattern steering (copied from [1-3])
+Figure 6: Illustration of beam and pattern steering (copied from [1-3])

 With these simple means we are able to e.g. construct two simultaneous virtual microphones, one pointing at a sound source, the other pointing away from the sound source.
 This can be as simple as summing/subtracting the outputs from the reference decoder: